What is a Fee Waiver

 STEP 4: Judge reviews fee waiver request

-STEP 5: Order for IFP granted or denied
+STEP 5: Order for fee waiver granted or denied

-If the judge does not grant your IFP request, you will have to pay the court fee.
-If the judge does grant your IFP request, he or she will sign an IFP Order that waives all or part of the filing fee.
-Keep your copy of the IFP Order in a safe place until you are ready to file your legal documents
+If the judge does not grant your fee waiver request, you will have to pay the court fee.
+If the judge does grant your fee waiver request, they will sign a fee waiver order that waives all or part of the filing fee.
+Keep your copy of the fee waiver order in a safe place until you are ready to file your legal documents.